Alibaba forms joint venture with Russian fund, Megafon and Mail.ru

-VLADIVOSTOK, Russia (Reuters) - China’s largest e-commerce firm, Alibaba Group Holding Ltd (BABA.N), has set up a joint venture with the Russian Direct Investment Fund, mobile operator Megafon (MFON.MM) and internet group Mail.ru (MAILRq.L), the companies said on Tuesday.
+VLADIVOSTOK, Russia (Reuters) - China’s largest e-commerce firm, Alibaba Group Holding Ltd, has set up a joint venture with the Russian Direct Investment Fund, mobile operator Megafon and internet group Mail.ru, the companies said on Tuesday.

 Under the deal, signed during the Eastern Economic Forum,